ScottPatterson/Community-Ingress-DeviceManagementAPI-Docs/DeviceManagementAPI/DeviceManagementAPI.rst

 Device Management API
 =====================
-The Device Management API is a RESTful service that allows you to list, register, revoke, restore, and delete devices or applications which need to send OMF messages to the community ingress gateway.
+The Device Management API is a service that allows you to list, register, revoke, restore, and delete devices or applications which need to send OMF messages to the community ingress gateway.

 API Authentication and Authorization
 ====================================